coder/coder/docs/templates/docker-in-docker.md

 While less secure, you can attach a [privileged container](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities) to your templates.
 This may come in handy if your nodes cannot run Sysbox.

-### Use a privileged sidecar container in Docker-based templates:
+### Use a privileged sidecar container in Docker-based templates

 ```hcl
 resource "coder_agent" "main" {